 Response: I do not warranty coating over chrome.
 My policy is to warranty any work I do over bare metal.
 Coating over bare metal provides for the utmost integrity of the coating and provides the customer and me the peace of mind that the powder coating will provide the longevity and durability it is intended to provide.
 All too often, chrome can exhibit moisture or corrosion between the chrome and the substrate, thereby degrading the integrity of the powder coating and greatly reducing the longevity and durability of the coating. .

 Response: Yes, chrome can be stripped, but only with sulfuric acid.
 RiMZCoat does not strip chrome.
-If interested in having chrome stripped, I recommend contacting Lebrandi’s Plating located in Middletown, PA.
-Website and contact information is http://www.carchrome.com/
+If interested in having chrome stripped, I recommend contacting either Lebrandi’s Plating located in Middletown, PA. (http://www.carchrome.com) or Reading Plating & Polishing in Reading, PA (no website available).

 Response: Yes there are, however they are not as reflective as real chrome.
 Chrome powders provide for a reflective finish along with a clear coat for UV protection.
 It is to be noted that clear coats over chrome powder coating will dull the chrome powder finish reflectiveness.